jquery/infrastructure-puppet/doc/hosting.md

    * Create A record
    * Proxy status: Off

-2. If the droplet may upload to Tarsnap (roles: wp, wpblogs, puppet, filestash, contentorigin) then grant the host access to Tarsnap by running this command **from the Puppet server**.
+2. If the droplet may upload to Tarsnap (roles: contentorigin, filestash, puppet, wp, wpblogs) then grant the host access to Tarsnap by running this command **from the Puppet server**.
 See also [Backup § Host management](./backup.md#host-management.md).

    ```shell-session